|Overall Rating||Liked it!|

 Jumps: You can really feel the extra camber in the tip/tail when it comes time to Ollie.
 NS boards feel a bit rubbery underfoot but not dead.
 The Never Summer West has pop and it’s really fun to get air off natural terrain.
 Also when the stance is centered it’s not bad lapping the kicker park either.
 We only hit small to medium jumps but you could feel that it has the potential for going very big.
 I also loved how you could have an off landing on your back seat and feel that extra camber save you from landing you on your ass.

 So all in all the Never Summer West is a great all mountain tool for the person that can’t quiver up.
-Yes having a Chairman and a Proto Type Two quiver is ideal but expensive.
+Yes, having a Chairman and a Proto Type Two quiver is ideal but expensive.
 If you want a little of both with a minimal compromise then the West is one of the better all mountain rides we have recently had underfoot.
 It’s a tough call these days between the West vs. The Peacemaker.
-The Peacemaker is more fun in the jib park, to butter and floats better in powder when set all the way back.
-However the West is more fun to pick up speed with and carve due to it’s stiffer flex so it really comes down to what gets you off more.
+The Peacemaker is more fun in the jib park, to butter and floats better in powder when setting all the way back.
+However, the West is more fun to pick up speed with and carve due to it’s stiffer flex so it really comes down to what gets you off more.

 In this comparison, the Jones UMT, Never Summer WEst and Oz Woody are still the same for 2018 as they were in 2017 when we did this comparison.
 The only major change in 2018 was the YES Standard so that is no longer relevant.